East Palestine, Ohio, train derailment

-A train derailment occurred on February 3, 2023, at 8:55 p.m.
-EST (UTC−5), when 38 cars of a Norfolk Southern freight train carrying hazardous materials derailed in East Palestine, Ohio, United States.
-Several railcars burned for more than two days, with emergency crews then conducting a controlled burn of several railcars which released hydrogen chloride and phosgene into the air.
-As a result, residents within a 1 mi radius were evacuated, and an emergency response was initiated from agencies in Ohio, Pennsylvania, and West Virginia.
+On February 3, 2023, at 8:55 p.m.
+EST (UTC−5), a Norfolk Southern freight train derailed in East Palestine, Ohio, United States.
+The train was carrying hazardous materials when 38 cars derailed.
+Several railcars burned for more than two days and emergency crews also conducted controlled burns of several railcars, which released hydrogen chloride and phosgene into the air.
+Residents within a 1 mi radius were evacuated.
+Agencies from Ohio, Pennsylvania, West Virginia, and Virginia assisted in the emergency response.

+Following the derailment, reaction and commentary focused on industry working conditions and safety concerns, including: the lack of modern brake safety regulations, the implementation of precision scheduled railroading (PSR), reduced railway workers per train, and increased train lengths and weight.
+Critics said train companies had failed to invest in maintenance to prevent accidents, even though they conduct stock buybacks.